nielsenjared/nielsenjared.github.io/content/blog/get-job-economy/index.md

 You know _somebody_!

-Unless, of course, you were raised by wolves.
-But if that’s the case, why are you reading this?
-You already know how to survive.
+Unless, of course, you were raised by wolves. 🐺🐺

-Being woodland creatures, wolves know that the best time to plant a tree is 20 years ago.
+Being woodland creatures, wolves know that the best time to plant a tree is 20 years ago. 🌳

-The next best time is today.
+The next best time is today. 🌱

 Talk to everyone you know.
 Friends.
 Neighbors.
 Former teachers.
 Your mom.
 Tell them what you’re interested in.
 There’s a good chance someone you know knows someone.
-Or knows someone who knows someone.
+Or knows someone who knows someone. 🥓

 If you think networking is a dirty word, start thinking of it as community building.
-You’ll encounter a lot of insufferable individuals during your career and those people are the icky part of this equation, especially in tech, which, like finance, attracts the best and worst in humanity.
+Yes, you’ll encounter a lot of insufferable individuals during your career and those people are the icky part of this equation, especially in tech, which, like finance, attracts the best and worst in humanity.
 Give your attention to the best.
 This is your community.
 You want to keep these people close to you and you do so by keeping in touch.
 Make time to say ‘Hey!’ now and then.
 Schedule it or you will forget.
 Seriously.
 Put it in your calendar right now.

 💡 Pro Tip: remember their birthdays.